MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Feeds_JobListing.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: Showcase your job offerings to the right job seekers on the Bing Jobs page.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Use Job Listing ads to connect your customers to the right job offerings

 > [!NOTE]
 > Not everyone has Job Listing ads yet.
-If you don't, don't worry—it's coming soon!
+If you don't, don't worryâ€”it's coming soon!

 Showcase your job offerings to the right job seekers on the Bing Jobs page.
-We don’t crawl your website to generate content.
+We donâ€™t crawl your website to generate content.
 Instead, Job Listing ads are dynamically generated based on the data you specify in your feed file, which contains business data such as employment type, hiring organization, and other relevant details.
-The more details you provide in the feed file, the more information we’ll include in your ads.
+The more details you provide in the feed file, the more information weâ€™ll include in your ads.

 > [!NOTE]
 > You only pay for the second click, when your customer applies for the job.
 You don't pay when they click to view the ad.